4Liberty/AI-Enhanced-Subtitles-for-Stremio/README.md

 - 🌐 **Multi-source Fallback**: Podnapisi and subdl.com fallback for maximum coverage
 - 🇹🇷 **Turkish-only Filtering**: Only Turkish subtitles are provided for best user experience
 - 🔗 **Easy Install**: Simple configuration UI and Stremio install link generation
+- 🎯 **Real-Debrid Integration**: Cached stream searching and instant availability for premium users
+- ⚡ **Priority Streaming**: Real-Debrid cached streams appear at the top of the list

 ## 🆚 Differences from Legacy vlsub (.org version)